carlhenrikrolf/microtonOS/learn/ethiopian.md

 For instance, the third, fourth, and fifth degress of bati may be raised.

 **Christian.**
-Christian music uses thress scales related to the three parts of the holy trinity.
+Christian music uses three scales (zema) related to the three parts of the holy trinity.
 Each scale, however, can vary considerably in its tuning.

 <table>